 Rhy John of GR Digital Ltd also tracks contacts for the team, in the form of proposals.

-“I think the biggest metric any B2B sales team should be tracking is proposals shipped.
+“I think the biggest metric any B2B sales team should be tracking using a sales dashboard software is proposals shipped.
 The reasoning behind this is simple, it clarifies if your core sales pitch is catching bites and will help you narrow down your USPs to get your target customers interested and on the hook.
 If your proposal rate is low, then it lets you know that your pitch or offering needs work.”

 It’s also about the daily maintenance efforts, adds Spencer Smith of IRC Sales Solutions.
 “The most important sales goal I set for my teams is for each rep to complete their follow up tasks, every single day.
 Depending on what type of business you’re in, it’s incredibly rare to sell something on the first call.
 That means that your team’s revenue, profit, commission- it all lives and dies by follow up calls.”

 Related: 36 Practical Tips for Writing A Great Sales Follow Up Email

 Smith continues, “After my sales reps get off of calls, they set a follow-up task in the CRM that will pop up at the selected date & time and remind the sales rep to follow up with the prospect.

 Their goal is to, on a daily basis, never leave the office without completing all of those follow-up tasks.
 This tightens up the sales funnel significantly and we lose a LOT less prospects to the abyss of phone tag and procrastinating (or forgetting) to call prospects back.”